zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   * GET /users/user/{userid}/todos - returns in datestarted order all of the todos that have not yet been completed for the user with the given id.
 In orders, what does this user still need to do?

+  * Add in 100 more random users each with a random number of random todos.